survivejs/react-book/manuscript/01_webpack_compared.md

 Dealing with JavaScript modules has always been a bit of a problem.
 The language itself actually didn't have the concept of modules till ES6.
 Ergo we have been stuck in the '90s when it comes to browser environments.
 Various solutions, including [AMD](http://requirejs.org/docs/whyamd.html), have been proposed.

-In practice it can be useful just to use CommonJS, the Node.js format, and let the tooling deal with the rest.
+In practice, it can be useful just to use CommonJS, the Node.js format, and let the tooling deal with the rest.
 The advantage is that you can often hook into npm and avoid reinventing the wheel.

-[Browserify](http://browserify.org/) solves this problem.
+[Browserify](http://browserify.org/) is one solution to the module problem.
 It provides a way to bundle CommonJS modules together.
 You can hook it up with Gulp.
 There are smaller transformation tools that allow you to move beyond the basic usage.
 For example, [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development.
 This will save some effort and no doubt is a good solution up to a point.

 The Browserify ecosystem is composed of a lot of small modules.
 In this way, Browserify adheres to the Unix philosophy.
-Browserify is a little easier to adopt than Webpack, and is in fact a good alternative to it.
+Browserify is a little easier to adopt than Webpack, and is, in fact, a good alternative to it.

 ## Webpack